Advances in Imaging: emerging devices and visual mining

 Who Should Attend

-The course is suitable for decision makers and planners for the next generation of imaging solutions, engineers and designers of imaging systems, and anyone interested in reviewing existing and emerging solutions in optics, sensors, and image analysis.
+The course is suitable for decision-makers and planners for the next generation of imaging solutions, engineers and designers of imaging systems, and anyone interested in reviewing existing and emerging solutions in optics, sensors, image analysis, and computer vision.
 Application areas include consumer photography (including mobile phones), industrial machine vision, and scientific and medical imaging.

 Background: There are no pre-requisites but a general knowledge of technologies that involve image processing, optics, and sensors is a plus.